The government and military control nearly all the national terrestrial television networks and operate many of Thailand's radio networks.

 The print media are largely privately-run, with a handful of Thai-language dailies accounting for most newspaper sales.

-There were 18.3 million internet users by December 2011 (InternetWorldStats.com).
+There were some 23 million internet users by 2012.
 Pornographic sites, anti-monarchy sites and anti-government sites are subject to filtering.
-Many opposition sites and privately-owned news sites were blocked under a state of emergency in 2010.
+Hundreds of websites were blocked by the military following the 2014 coup.

 Bangkok Post - English-language